sarjeelx7/perception_and_controller/README.md

 ## Control
 The controller part of this project has not been implemented yet.
-In this section, you are expected to develop a ROS node that will receive information by listening to the `/pose_msg` topic published by the `perception.py` script.
+In this section, you are expected to develop a ROS node that will receive information by listening to the `/pose_msg` topic published by the [***perception.py***](perception_and_controller/perception.py) script.
 The purpose of this controller is to track a given pose based on the received information and publish `/cmd_vel` topic to simulation for control the car.
+Fill the [***controller.py***](perception_and_controller/controller.py).

 ### Requirements: